timmyreilly/Azure-Node-Refresh/AKS-Notes/README.md

 Reduces the complexity and operational overhead of managing a Kubernetes cluster by offloading much of that responsibility to Azure
 Handle critical tasks like helth monitoring and maintenance for you.

+Benefits of Azure Kubernetes service:
+- Automated Kubernetes version upgrades and patching
+- Easy cluster scaling
+- Self-healing hosted control plane (masters)
+- Cost savings

+Why should I use AKS over other providers?
+Beyond Managed Kubernetes
+Lots of container platform as a service offerings

+ACI (Azure Container Instances)
+Host a container -> deploy containers
+Jenkins server to do your tasks and tear it down right away ACI connector -> can dispatch to ACI (kubernetes worker nodes)

+Virtual Kubelet -> registers itself as a node, and allows you to program your own behaviors on pods and containers

+ACR (Azure Container Registry)
+Allows you to store images (DC/OS, Swarm, etc)
+Global Distibution of Images - integrates with current tools

+Service Fabric - powers core azure services
+Designed to deliver highly available and durable services at-cloud scale Microsoft's container orchestrator deploying microservices across a cluster of machines Service Fabric is a perfect choice as a container orchestrator Runs Everywhere - on prem, azure, or any cloud vendor, linux or windows, stateless or stateful - built in programming models, or containerized stateful container
+Service Fabric Mesh - no overhead of cluster management, and patching

+Azure Web App for Containers - Azure App Services for Containerized web applications, autoscaling, acr/github/dockerhub Apps updated when image updates - slots

+Azure Batch Service - Cloud scale scheduling and compute management on containers now Provides an easy way to run batch tasks
+Batch Shipyard Introduction

+Not entirely sure why we should choose Azure as our orchestration platform, the main point is that there are other services!
+That's why you should use AKS?

+### AKS in Action: